VEOCEL(TM) brand joins environmental advocates to expand the definition of "care"

 The "VEOCEL™ cares for the future" initiative is conducted in collaboration with VEOCEL™'s longtime partner, One Tree Planted, where social media users all over the world will be able to contribute to global reforestation efforts and enable positive change for the planet by commenting on the influencers' posts.

 "Caring for the environment also transcends to caring for future generations.
-Later this year, the 'VEOCEL™ cares for the future' campaign will be dedicated to the development of educational content and school programs around sustainable lifestyle knowledge targeted at children," added Monique.
+Later this year, the "VEOCEL™ cares for the future" campaign will be dedicated to the development of educational content and school programs around sustainable lifestyle knowledge targeted at children," added Monique.
+For more details about upcoming "cares for the future" campaign initiatives, please stay tuned to VEOCEL™'s social media channels.

 Note: Please download images and details from here.